Back to MoE Hub

 Introduction

-In the final installment of this series, we train our from-scratch MoE implementation on MNIST and compare it against a dense MLP baseline.
-The MoE model (8 experts, top-2 routing, 732,946 total parameters) achieves 95.14% test accuracy -- within 0.22% of the dense baseline (95.36%) -- while keeping 54% of its parameters inactive per input.
-We analyze expert specialization patterns, demonstrating that experts autonomously learn to handle distinct digit classes without any explicit supervision of the routing.
+We train the from-scratch MoE implementation on MNIST and compare it against a dense MLP baseline.
+The MoE model (8 experts, top-2 routing, 732,946 total parameters) hits 95.14% test accuracy -- within 0.22% of the dense baseline (95.36%) -- with 54% of parameters inactive per input.
+We also look at how experts specialize across digit classes without any explicit routing supervision.

 Experimental Setup